Craft soda: Notable producers

 For much of its history, Ale-8-One in Winchester, Kentucky, established in 1926, was only available in central and eastern portions of Kentucky.
-In April 2001, the Ale-8-One Bottling Company expanded its distribution to areas of southern Ohio, and southern Indiana, through an agreement with Coca-Cola Enterprises.
+In April 2001, the Ale-8-One Bottling Company expanded its distribution to areas of southern Ohio, southern Indiana, through an agreement with Coca-Cola Enterprises.
 Later, distribution to eastern Tennessee and far western Virginia was added.
 It is also available in some parts of West Virginia.

 Brooklyn Soda Works is a small-scale artisanal craft soda company based in Brooklyn, New York that operates out of a commercial kitchen in Bedford-Stuyvesant section of Brooklyn.

 Fordham & Dominion Brewing Company is a brewery in Dover, Delaware that produces a line of craft sodas in addition to its beer production.

 Sprecher Brewery is a brewery in Glendale, Wisconsin that produces its own line of beers, craft sodas and flavored malt beverages.
 In October 2021, the company acquired the Chicago-based WBC and Green River craft soda brands.

 Bickford's Australia is Longstanding South Australian brand with a craft-style soda line.